Skip to main content

 check_gpu_available()

-Unlike this tutorial, when using a Single GPU instance, you need to set the environment variable CUDA_VISIBLE_DEVICES to 0.
+If you're using a single GPU instance, set the CUDA_VISIBLE_DEVICES environment variable to 0:

 import torch